-Monitoring and reporting
+Article 28 Monitoring and reporting

-- 1. Indicators for reporting on the progress of the InvestEU Programme towards the achievement of the general and specific objectives set out in Article 3 are set in Annex III. - 2.
-The performance reporting system shall ensure that data for monitoring implementation and results are collected in an efficient, effective and timely manner, and that those data allow for adequate risk and guarantee portfolio monitoring.
+1. Indicators to report on the progress of the InvestEU Programme towards the achievement of the general and specific objectives laid down in Article 3 are set out in Annex III.

+- 2. The performance reporting system shall ensure that data for monitoring the implementation and the results of the InvestEU Programme are collected efficiently, effectively and in a timely manner, and that those data allow for adequate risk and guarantee portfolio monitoring.
 To that end, proportionate reporting requirements shall be imposed on the implementing partners, the advisory partners and other recipients of Union funds, as appropriate. - 3.
 The Commission shall report on the implementation of the InvestEU Programme in accordance with Articles 241 and 250 of the Financial Regulation.
 In accordance with Article 41(5) of the Financial Regulation, the annual report shall provide information on the level of implementation of the Programme with respect to its objectives and performance indicators.
-For that purpose, each implementing partners shall provide on an annual basis the information necessary to allow the Commission to comply with its reporting obligations, including information on the operation of the EU guarantee. - 4.
-Every six months, each implementing partner shall submit a report to the Commission on the financing and investment operations covered by this Regulation, broken down by EU compartment and Member State compartment, as appropriate.
+For that purpose, each implementing partner shall provide on an annual basis the information necessary to allow the Commission to comply with its reporting obligations, including information on the operation of the EU guarantee.

+- 4. Every six months, each implementing partner shall submit a report to the Commission on the financing and investment operations covered by this Regulation, broken down by EU compartment and Member State compartment, as appropriate.
 Each implementing partner shall also submit information on the Member State compartment to the Member State whose compartment it implements.
 The report shall include an assessment of compliance with the requirements on the use of the EU guarantee and with the key performance indicators laid down in Annex III to this Regulation.
-The report shall also include operational, statistical, financial and accounting data on each financing and investment operation and an estimation of expected cash flows, at the level of compartment, policy window and the InvestEU Fund.
+The report shall also include operational, statistical, financial and accounting data on each financing or investment operation and an estimation of expected cash flows, at the level of compartment, policy window and the InvestEU Fund.
 Once a year, the report from the EIB Group and, where appropriate, from other implementing partners, shall also include information on barriers to investment encountered when carrying out financing and investment operations covered by this Regulation.
 The reports shall contain the information the implementing partners have to provide under point (a) of Article 155(1) of the Financial Regulation. - 5.
-To ensure the effective assessment of the progress of the InvestEU Programme towards the achievement of its objectives, the Commission is empowered to adopt delegated acts in accordance with Article 33 in order to amend this Regulation by reviewing or complementing the indicators set in Annex III where considered necessary and the provisions on the establishment of a monitoring and evaluation framework.
+To ensure the effective assessment of the progress of the InvestEU Programme towards the achievement of its objectives, the Commission is empowered to adopt delegated acts, in accordance with Article 34, to amend Annex III with regard to the indicators where considered necessary as well as to supplement this Regulation with provisions on the establishment of a monitoring and evaluation framework.

-Evaluation
+Article 29 Evaluation